Marcello Pirani: Biography

 In 1918, Pirani was promoted Titular-Professor at the TU Berlin-Charlottenburg.
 One year later, he co-founded the Deutsche Gesellschaft für Metallkunde (German society for metal science) in Berlin.

 From 1919 to 1936, he worked for the newly formed Osram company.
 As head of the scientific-technical bureau, he was in charge of coordinating and pushing scientific work in the field of light bulbs of the three founding companies Siemens & Halske, AEG and the Auergesellschaft.
 In this time fall his pioneering contributions to the advancement of lighting technology, in particular in the field of gas-discharge lamps: In 1922, he was named außerordentlicher Professor at the TU Berlin.
 In 1928, he became head of the Studiengesellschaft for electrical lighting of the Osram GmbH.
 He wrote a textbook on heat generation from electrical sources in 1930.

 As his mother — Clara Schönlank — was Jewish, with the rise of the Nazi Party to power in Germany he left Germany in 1936 for England and joined the research lab of General Electric Co.
 Ltd. in Wembley.
 There his work focused on gas discharge lamps and high temperature resistant materials.
 From 1941 to 1947, he served as scientific consultant for the British Coal Utilization Research Association in London, working on new high temperature resistant materials involving carbon.
 Between 1947 and 1952, he was scientific consultant for the British-American Research Ltd., also in London.

-In 1953, he returned to Germany as one of the few second world war repatriates with scientific background and moved first to Munich and from 1955 to his hometown Berlin.
+In 1953, he returned to Germany as one of the few second world war repatriates with a scientific background.
+He first moved to Munich and from 1955 to his hometown, Berlin.
 In 1954, he took up a consultant position with Osram working on problems in gas discharge, glass and ceramics up to an old age.

-On January 11, 1968, Marcello Pirani died in Berlin.
+Pirani died in Berlin on January 11, 1968.